docsforadobe/javascript-tools-guide/docs/vscode-debugger/vscode-extension-features.md

 > - Open the command palette (Ctrl + Shift + P) and type ‘Export as Binary’
 > - Use the keyboard shortcut for the same command (Ctrl + Shift + J)

-<a id="jsxbin-from-the-command-line"></a>

 ### JSXBIN from the Command Line

 The VS Code extension allows you to export either single files or entire directories via the command line, but it takes a bit of work on your end.

-#### WARNING
+!!! warning
     While there is a built-in way to do it, it can be a fairly unfriendly process.
 As an alternative, consider the gulp-accessible [npm package jsxbin](https://www.npmjs.com/package/jsxbin).
 It does the same as below, but with much less user involvement.

 There are reports that this package has issues on Windows.
 As an alternative gulp task, you can try [this script](https://bitbucket.org/motiondesign/workspace/snippets/aLzaX5) from [Justin Taylor](http://justintaylor.tv/).